Quitch/GW-AI-Overhaul/README.md

 **Q. Why aren't awarded bounties showing on the player list?**

 Galactic War hides eco modifiers from the player list.
 The bounties are still being awarded.
 If you gain one it will show below your eco bar.

+## Report a Bug

+Open a [new issue](https://github.com/Quitch/GW-AI-Overhaul/issues) on the GitHub repository.

 ## Known issues